 Eastern Torres del Paine

-You will keep exploring the alkaline ponds and reed-fringed lagoons located of the eastern part of the park.
+You will keep exploring the alkaline ponds and reed-fringed lagoons located in the eastern part of the park.
 Approximately 120 bird species are found in the park and you will see a considerable number of them with the help of binoculars and the spotting scope.
-The flora is also very worthwhile for observation and photography; the park holds probably nearly 500 plant species, and since it’s springtime, it’s a great time to see the myriad of flowers that bloom in these magnificent landscapes.
-In the evening you may do another optional outing to view and photograph the mountains and clouds at sunset.
+The flora is also very beautiful; the park holds around 500 plant species, and since it’s springtime, you may see the myriad of flowers that bloom in these magnificent landscapes.
+In the evening you may do an outing to view and photograph the mountains and clouds at sunset.

 Eastern Torres del Paine and back to Punta Arenas

 You will start early to photograph and view the Towers or the Horns with the first light.
 With the right lighting, the mountain base turns orange and the scene becomes very dramatic with peculiar lenticular clouds moving fast over the peaks.
 At the eastern corner of Sarmiento Lake, you will reach a location that commands the most incredible views of the towering peaks of Las Torres, the pinnacles from which the park takes its name.
 As you move around the park, you might observe herds of guanaco, the curious-looking lesser rhea, and impressive Andean condors soaring along the road.
 During the morning you will visit the eastern side of the park to enjoy the views of one of the impressive waterfalls of Paine River and if it’s clear, of the fabulous granite columns of the Paine massif from Laguna Amarga.
 If you’d prefer to hike to the base of the Towers, you can opt to do this today; your hotel can provide a guide (costs extra).
 After your picnic lunch, you will head back to Punta Arenas.

 Join our South Georgia and Antarctic Peninsula trip